Home Before Dark (film): Plot

-Inez and Charlotte meet Inez' friend in Boston and encounter Ham.
-Charlotte and Ham talk over lunch.
-He makes a drunken pass at her and asks if she is sure she was wrong about her sister and husband, Charlotte's old friend Cathy Bergner (Joanna Barnes), whose unfaithful spouse has confessed, asks Charlotte for advice, thinking she has experience.
-Charlotte walks to the college to demand a straight answer from Arnold, who tells her she is relapsing.
-She promises the family doctor to be good, afraid of being committed.
+Back in the present, Inez and Charlotte meet Inez's friend in Boston, where they encounter Ham.
+When Charlotte and Ham talk over lunch he makes a drunken pass at her; he asks whether she is sure her suspicions of her sister's and husband's affair were wrong.
+Charlotte's old friend, Cathy Bergner, whose unfaithful spouse has confessed, asks Charlotte for advice, convinced Charlotte has experience with spousal infidelity.
+Shaken again by others' beliefs that Charlotte had not imagined the infidelity, Charlotte demands a straight answer from Arnold, who tells her she is relapsing.
+Afraid of being committed, she promises the family doctor she will be "good".

-Arnold agrees to take Charlotte to Boston for Christmas.
-Jake suggests that she see a psychiatrist, as she once planned.
-In Boston, Arnold lies to his friends, forestalling their meeting Charlotte.
-At lunch, Charlotte asks Ham, who has stopped drinking, for help regaining control of her finances.
-When she tells him Arnold is drugging her food, he asks her to see a psychiatrist, a good man.
-She leaves.
+Befriending Charlotte, Jake also suggests she see a psychiatrist.
+Urged by Charlotte, Arnold takes her to Boston for Christmas, where he tries to avoid having his friends meet her.
+At lunch, Charlotte asks lawyer Ham to help her regain control of her finances.
+When she tells him Arnold is drugging her food, Ham also urges her to see a psychiatrist.

-After a manic shopping spree, Charlotte has her hair styled exactly like Joan's and buys a gold lamé evening dress, five sizes too big, It is falling off her when she joins Arnold and his friends in the dining room, introducing herself as “Joan”.
+After a manic shopping spree, Charlotte copies Joan's flamboyant hairstyle and buys a gold lamé evening dress, several sizes too big, appropriate for Joan's voluptuous figure.
+The oversized dress is falling off her when she joins Arnold and his friends in the dining room, introducing herself as "Joan".

 In the hotel room, Arnold weeps.
-She asks why.
-She does not remember, and wants all the truth.
-He does not admit infidelity, but he finally does say, “I do not love you.”
-They agree to divorce, with Charlotte promising to wait until the college semester is over so as not to jeopardize Arnold's career.
+Seeing something clearly wrong, Charlotte asks why, wanting the truth.
+Though not admitting infidelity, he finally tells her that he does not love her.
+They agree to divorce, though Charlotte promises to wait until end of the college semester in deference to Arnold's career.

-At the big New Year's party, Charlotte “looks like herself” again, Joan is a hit in the gold dress, and Arnold obsesses about appearances.
-Charlotte walks out, telling him to “go to hell.”

-She fires Mattie and confronts the family, telling Arnold that he married an imitation of Joan.
-She calls Jake and asks him to drive her to Boston.
-She calls Ham and asks him to arrange an appointment with the psychiatrist, “today”.
-She tells Arnold that they must vacate the house after the semester break.
+At a New Year's party, Charlotte looks like herself again in her natural hair color.
+Joan is a hit in the gold dress that fits her figure; Charlotte realizes Arnold married an imitation of Joan.
+Finally aware of those against her in her own house, Charlotte fires Mattie and tells Arnold, Joan, and Inez they must vacate the house after the semester break.
+Calling Jake, Charlotte asks him to drive her to Boston.
+She asks Ham to arrange an appointment that day with his recommended psychiatrist.
 Jake drives her away into a wintry dawn.